Ottunger/whigi/README.md

 The clients that remember a token should also remember a combination hash(password + salt), that is able to decrypt the encrypted master key.
 Remember that clients are authenticated using a match on hash(hash(password) + salt).

+# Projects
+Whigi repo is actually a collection of projects working for the Whigi project initially.
+Larger 3rd parties shall start a new project on their own.
+- Whigi @whigi: Manages the backend of the storage solution
+- Whigi-giveaway @whigi-giveaway: Manages a small website to grant people access to free WP instances, populated for Whigi.
+- Whigi-restore @whigi-restore: Manages a small 3rd party to restore user's passwords.
+- Whigi-RLI @whigi-rli: Network nodes to provide Whigi redundancy.
+- Giveaway @clients/giveaway: Small client that asks for WP instance.
+- Standalone @clients/standalone: Main whigi client that can update users and provide services nearly like OAuth.
+- Whigi-WP-s2Member @clients/whigi-wp-s2: WP plugin to allow membership management in a Whigi-enhanced WP.
+- Whigi-WP @clients/whigi-wp: WP plugin to enhance WP with Whigi services.

-# Installation
+# Installation of Whigi and Standalone client
 All Whigi instances run over HTTPS.
-Whigi-restore and Whigi-RLI are their own HTTPS providers, whereas Whigi is behinf nginx.
+Whigi-restore and Whigi-RLI are their own HTTPS providers, whereas Whigi and Whigi-giveaway are behind nginx.
 - Clone the gitlab repository.
 - Make sure to have installed node=4.7.X, mongo=3.2.X, nginx>=1.6.X.
 - Modify the nginx.conf package to specify where you cloned your repo and the path to logs.
 Be careful where the HTTPS endpoint is!
 Especially if running several nginx in chain.
-- Modify package.json, the script "whigi", to specify the hostname of Whigi-restore to Whigi and vice versa, if theyr do not both run on the same machine.
+- Modify package.json, the script "whigi", to specify the hostname of Whigi-restore to Whigi and vice versa, if they do not both run on the same machine.
 - Modify clients/standalone/app/app.service.ts to specify the backend hostname.
 - Install npm dependencies: npm install && cd clients/standalone && npm install && cd ../..
 - Compile all (do not worry about non finding Promise, Buffer, etc): npm run build && cd clients/standalone && npm run build_unix && cd ../..